ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 _Note: VsCode isn't required to do the work, however, it is widely used because of its many tools and abilities packed in it._

 ## Objective
-You will be able to download Git, create and use a Github account, and download VsCode while pushing content from VsCode into a Github Repository.
+You will be able to download Git and commit your work, create and use a Github account, and download VsCode,clone your work to your computer, and push content from VsCode into a Github Repository.

 ## Links